mccright/rand-notes/Commercial_Surveillance_Notes.md

 * Who do you *meet*?
 * Who have you been *close to*?
 * What do you *share*/*publish*?
+* Are you religious?
+  * What variety of religion(s)?
+  * Explicit or inferred religious beliefs?
 * What politicians do you frequent/support?
   * Do you donate to given politicians? ...how much?  ...when?
   * Do you donate to given political parties? ...how much?  ...when?
   * Do you donate to given PACs? ...how much?  ...when?
+  * Do you attend given political rallies / meetings?
 * Which politicians have you criticized?
 Where were you at the time?
 Who was "*with*" you at the time?
 * Do you vote? (*where, when, pattern[s] over time, etc.*)
+  * Are you affiliated with a given political party?
 * What vehicles do you drive (*or ride*)?
   * When do you drive (*or ride*)?
   * Where do you drive (*or ride*)?
 How long do you stay at any given destination?